 Nobody likes to wait for their Netflix to buffer or for files to download in the modern age.
 But somehow, no matter how much we pay our internet service provider, we all encounter slow internet speeds at some point.
 It’s probably got you wondering, why is my internet so slow?
 This article will answer that question and help you fix it.

-Dozens of factors can contribute to slow internet speeds, such as a problem with your Wi-Fi signal, issues with the device you want to connect, or a service outage in your area.
-I’ll cover every common reason behind a poor internet connection and offer troubleshooting steps for each one.
+Several factors can contribute to slow internet speeds, including issues with your Wi-Fi signal, problems with the device you’re trying to connect, or a service outage in your area.
+I’ll cover the most common reasons for a poor internet connection and offer troubleshooting steps for each.
 By the end of the article, your internet should be in perfect condition.

 Let’s fix that disappointing internet performance.